 A Second Chance for Dan Hesse and Sprint

-Back in 1977, Dan Hesse didn't want to work for Sprint; he wanted a job at AT&T. But AT&T only recruited from Harvard and Wharton.
-So Hesse, at the time at Cornell, called his sister who lived in Boston, and asked a favor: Go to Harvard and write down all of AT&T's job posts from the bulletin board.
+Back in 1977, Dan Hesse didn’t want to work for Sprint; he wanted a job at AT&T. But AT&T only recruited from Harvard and Wharton.
+So Hesse called his sister in Boston, and asked a favor: Go to Harvard and write down all of AT&T’s job posts from the bulletin board.
 She also grabbed him a copy of the application.

-"I sent it to the recruiter at AT&T," Hesse said.
-"And he goes, 'This kid's at Cornell.
-What the heck?'
-But he was curious and he picked up the phone and asked me about it and said 'I want to meet you.'"
-Then Hesse booked a plane ticket the very next day, which would turn into 23 years at AT&T.
+“I sent it to the recruiter,” Hesse said.
+“And he goes, ‘This kid’s at Cornell.
+What the heck?’
+But he was curious and he picked up the phone and asked me about it and said ‘I want to meet you’.”
+Hesse then booked a plane ticket the next day, which would turn into 23 years at the company.

-From Sprint's commercials, you get a sense that Hesse is a plain-spoken, low-key sort of man.
+From Sprint’s commercials, you get a sense that Hesse is a plain-spoken, low-key sort of man.
 But underneath the nice-guy exterior is a tough-as-nails character hardened by decades of battles in the chaotic and fast-changing telecom world.
-When AT&T announced its merger plans with T-Mobile, Hesse displayed that side, leading Sprint's charge on Washington to kill the proposal, which in no small part, ended with AT&T conceding defeat and paying T-Mobile $5 billion in cash and spectrum for doing absolutely nothing.
+When AT&T announced its plan to merge with T-Mobile, Hesse displayed that tough side, leading Sprint’s charge on Washington and kill the proposal.
+That move, in no small part, ended with AT&T conceding defeat and paying $5 billion in cash and spectrum to T-Mobile for doing absolutely nothing.

-But since 1997, when Hesse took over the helm at Sprint, he's been unable to turn around the company's downward spiral -- from the Nextel debacle to its contentious relationship with Clearwire.
-Now, by teaming up with SoftBank, and armed with the cash necessary to execute on a data strategy, he's looking to fight Sprint's way back into relevancy.
+Since 1997, when Hesse took the helm at Sprint, he has failed to turn around the company’s downward spiral — from the Nextel debacle to its contentious relationship with Clearwire.
+Now, by teaming up with SoftBank, armed with the cash necessary to execute on a data strategy, he’s looking to fight Sprint’s way back into relevancy.

 The Nextel Thorn

-A little background is needed in order to understand Sprint's current situation, and hence, its future strategy.
-And more or less that starts with Nextel.
-Hesse didn't create the problem.
-But he had to clean it up.
+But a little background is needed to understand Sprint’s situation, and hence, its future strategy.
+That starts with Nextel.
+Hesse didn’t create the problem, but he needed to clean it up.